fuhui14/SWEN90017-2024-TAP/docs/meetings/Client Meetings/Client Meeting 1.md

 ### Question & Answer

-#### Q: Is the application a standalone application or a plug-in for existing game engine? //Sample format

-A: Current requirement is that the project being a standalone application.
-Better be able to access via Web Browser (No need to install software on computer).

-#### Q: Is the application a standalone application or a plug-in for existing game engine? //Sample format

-A: Current requirement is that the project being a standalone application.
-Better be able to access via Web Browser (No need to install software on computer).

 #### Q: As mentioned in the slides, it takes Raspberry Pi 5 around 9 hours to transcribe a 1-hour audio file.
 So how much time do you expect our system to process the same file?
 (Pengyuan Yu)